 In 1789 at the age of 21, Edward was appointed colonel of the 7th Regiment of Foot.
 In 1790 he returned home without leave and, being in disgrace as a result, was sent off to Gibraltar as an ordinary officer.
 He was transferred to Quebec, Canada in 1791 and in 1793 was promoted to major-general in October 1793.
 The following year he served successfully in the West Indies campaign.

 In late 1798, Edward fell from his horse and was allowed to return home to England.
 On 24 April 1799, his father the king created him Duke of Kent and Strathearn and Earl of Dublin.
-In May of the same year same year he was promoted to the rank of general and appointed Commander-in-Chief of British forces in North America.
+In May of the same year, he was promoted to the rank of general and appointed Commander-in-Chief of British forces in North America.

 Appointed Governor of Gibraltar the Duke of Kent arrived on the island on 24 May 1802 with orders from the British government to restore discipline among the troops.
-His disciplinarian excesses resulted on 24 December, 1802, in a mutiny by his own regiment.
-When reports of the mutiny arrived in Britain the Duke was recalled, but refused to return to England until his successor arrived.
-Although he was allowed to hold the title Governor of Gibraltar until his death, he was never allowed to return there.
+His disciplinarian excesses resulted on 24 December 1802, in a mutiny by his regiment.
+When reports of the mutiny arrived in Britain the Duke was recalled but refused to return to England until his successor arrived.
+Although he was allowed to hold the title of Governor of Gibraltar until his death, he was never allowed to return there.

 Following the succession crisis created by the death in childbirth of the Prince Regent's daughter, Princess Charlotte of Wales the only legitimate grandchild of King George III, the unmarried sons of the king the Duke and his brothers the Duke of Clarence (later King William IV), the Duke of Kent, and the Duke of Cambridge, all contracted marriages to Protestant German princesses in the hope of producing an heir to the throne.